Smile: Cultural differences

 A sonriente ceramic figurine, 600 to 1000 CE, Classic Veracruz culture.
 Although their purpose is uncertain, the profusion of these smiling figurines is distinctive since depictions of such expressions are uncommon in other Mesoamerican cultures.

 Smiling Girl, a Courtesan, Holding an Obscene Image (1625) by Gerard van Honthorst.
 Humor has been noted as a source of inspiration for many notable Dutch Golden Age painters.

 In her Self-portrait with her daughter Julie (1786), Élisabeth Vigée Le Brun painted herself smiling.
 When it was exhibited at the Salon of 1787, the court gossip-sheet Mémoires secrets commented: "An affectation which artists, art-lovers and persons of taste have been united in condemning, and which finds no precedent among the Ancients, is that in smiling, [Madame Vigée LeBrun] shows her teeth."

 A photograph of a Welsh boy, William Mansel (1838–1866), titled 'Willy', smiling at something off camera.
 Taken c.
-1853, it is the earliest known photograph of a smile.
+1853, it is the earliest known photograph of a smile. in the nineteenth century, Welsh Pioneers.

 Photograph taken by Lewis Carroll titled "No Lessons Today" (1863), depicting a child's feelings when school holidays begin.
 Carroll later sent the photograph to Charles Darwin for possible use in his publication The Expression of the Emotions in Man and Animals.

 In the late 19th century and early 20th century, photographs taken in the United Kingdom rarely depicted people smiling, in accordance with the cultural conventions of Victorian and Edwardian society.
-In contrast, the photograph Eating Rice, China depicts a smiling Chinese man.
+In contrast, the photograph Eating Rice, China (1904) depicts a smiling Chinese man.